 FOOD PROCESSOR add soaked, rinsed, drained grains + psyllium gel + rest of the ingredients.

-PROCESS 2 min, scrape the bowl, process 1min; mixture will develop into a sticky white dough with some visible grains.
+PROCESS 2 min, scrape the bowl, process 1min; mixture will develop into a sticky white dough with visible grains.
 Stir in any flavour additions if using.

 POUR mixture into lined loaf tin spreading evenly, garnish with seeds as you wish; press seeds gently to help stick.
 SCORE with 3 diagonal \ \ \ shallow cuts across the top of the bread to let steam escape.